-Starting with the liners, they are smartphone compatible, so you can easily use it to text, call, or simply surf social media while you ride up the lifts this winter.
+Starting with the liners, they are smartphone compatible, so you can easily use them to text, call, or simply surf social media while you ride up the lifts this winter.

 The double-glove construction makes this mitten very versatile as well, allowing you to use the liners or the shell separately.
 It comes with a one-pull adjustable gauntlet that's easy to adjust to keep the wind out or to promote ventilation.

-The leashes are removable, and the handwarmer pocket fits chemical hardwarmers as expected.
-The thumb is also outfitted with a little extra fabric that functions as a nose or google wipe.
+The leashes are removable, and the handwarmer pocket fits hard warmers as expected.
+The thumb is also outfitted with a little extra fabric that functions as a nose or goggle wipe.
 Overall, we're happy with the well-thought-out construction and features it offers.
 No complaints.

 If we were to suggest a high-value mitten to any of our friends, this is our top recommendation.
-It is well-priced, well built, and exceeds our expectations for the price.
+It is well-priced, well-built, and exceeds our expectations for the price.
 Our testers boast about its versatility, functioning for both backcountry and resort riding.
 Plus, it comes in a variety of great looks suited to any lady's style preferences.
-Our conclusions?
-Look no further if you want a high-value contender that'll look good, perform well, and go anywhere you ski or snowboard this winter.
+Look no further if you want an affordable mitten that'll look good, perform well, and go anywhere you ski or snowboard this winter.

 What Other Women's Ski Gloves Should You Consider?